Discus Photo sequence

 Photos 1 & 2

-Schmidt exhibits low extensive swings and it is a mistake to let the body weight become stranded over the right foot (a common fault) since then it will be difficult to transfer back to over the left foot 'on entry' and therefore risk entering the turn off balance.
+Schmidt exhibits extensive low swings, and it is a mistake to let the body weight become stranded over the right foot (a common fault).
+Since then, it will be difficult to transfer back to over the left foot 'on entry' and therefore risk entering the turn, off balance.

 Picture 2